-BSHS 702: Concepts and Principles of Behavioral Science
+BSHS 702: Concepts and Principles of Behavioral Science 3 Credit Hour(s)

 Concepts and Principles of Behavioral Science is meant to give students a solid foundation in the basic science that underlies the technologies of behavior change.
 Designed to be taken early in the course sequence, this course will introduce students to foundational aspects of behavior change that they will apply throughout the program.
 (GR)